- Things to Know

 Things to know about weight loss

 Whether your weight-loss goals involve trying to lose 5 pounds or more than 50, the same principles determine how much weight you lose and how fast your weight loss will occur.
-Remembering the following simple guidelines and putting them into practice can lead to weight loss without the aid of any special diet plans, books, or medications.
+Remembering the following simple guidelines and putting them into practice can lead to weight reduction without the aid of any special diet plans, books, or medications.